sheldonhull/sheldonhull.hugo/content/blog/painless-synchronization-of-azure-blob-storage-with-aws-s3.md

 date: 2019-07-16T13:00:00+00:00
 title: Painless Synchronization of Azure Blob Storage with AWS S3
 slug: painless-synchronization-of-azure-blob-storage-with-aws-s3
-excerpt: leverage the free tool RClone for using the cloud api's easily to synchronize cloud based storage without the need to copy locally
+summary: leverage the free tool RClone for using the cloud api's easily to synchronize cloud based storage without the need to copy locally
 tags:
 - tech